-These Are the Best Sleeping Positions for a Good Night’s Sleep
+The Best Sleeping Positions For a Good Night’s Rest

-What is the best sleeping position for you?
+What are the best sleeping positions for you?

 When you lie down to rest, you should stick with whatever you find comfortable at any given moment, because comfort promotes slumber.
 Ergonomically speaking though, it’s good to mix things up: over the long run, lying the same way every night could lead to aches and pains.
-Here’s how to find out what is the best sleeping position for you.
+Here’s how to find out the best sleeping positions for you.

-What is the best sleeping position for back or neck pain?
+The best sleeping position for back or neck pain

 Experiment until you find a way to minimize your discomfort.
 You can use pillows for support.